The appeals process - Occupational Health and Safety

 • if applicable, a request and reason to suspend the order, advice or administrative penalty from coming into effect before a final decision is made.

-If sending the notice of appeal form by email, it must be sent to compliance-conformite@ws-ts.nb.ca or if sending it through regular mail, send it to:
+Sending the notice of appeal form by email to compliance-conformite@ws-ts.nb.ca or through regular mail to:

 1 Portland Street